OpenSecuritySummit/oss2019/content/tracks/Online-Gaming-Safety/working-session/how-can-owasp-and-oss-help-with-online-game-safety.md

 ## What

 - for example map which OWASP projects are related to Online Game Safety (and how they can help)s
+- work with amazing sites like https://www.getsafeonline.org/ and https://www.childline.org.uk/